 Tomorrow Machine is a Swedish design studio based in Stockholm & Paris, specialized in package, product and food concepts.
 Our vision as designers is to build a better world through research, new technologies & intelligent material.
 We believe in looking at science from a creative point of view to shape the innovations of tomorrow.

 What will the future bring?
 How will materials from our forests be used in 20 years?
-Innventia commissioned Tomorrow Machine to design 3 different product concepts for the year 2035.
-The result is ekoportal 2035, a series of cellulose based products made using the innovative technology available today.
+Innventia commissioned Tomorrow Machine to design 3 demonstrators inspired by Ekoportal2035, a vision of the future that has forest-based renewable materials at center stage.
+The demonstrators show the possibilities offered by Innventia’s advanced bio-based materials.

 The first item is a self-cleaning plate and cup made entirely out of cellulose.
 The plate and cup have a superhydrofobic coating and therefore rejects dirt, like a lotus leaf.
 This means that it never needs washing.
 A product that not only saves resources during manufacture, but also when it is used because it does not need water and chemicals to be kept clean.